Damin Spritzer

 Damin Spritzer is an American organist and academic.

-Since 2015, Spritzer has served as assistant professor of organ at the University of Oklahoma, and continues to serve the Cathedral Church of Saint Matthew in Dallas as Artist-in-Residence for the Cathedral Arts series.
-She also served as adjunct professor at the University of North Texas before moving to Oklahoma.
-Between 2009-2014, Spritzer was associate director of Music for University Park United Methodist Church in Dallas, Texas and Saint Rita Catholic Community, in Dallas Texas, from 2000 until 2008.
-She has served on the board of directors for the Leupold Foundation, a charity for pipe organ music and culture, and also is active in the Southern Plains Chapter of the American Guild of Organists.
+Since 2015, Spritzer has served as an assistant professor of organ at the University of Oklahoma.
+She also serves the Cathedral Church of Saint Matthew in Dallas as Artist-in-Residence for the Cathedral Arts series.
+She formerly served as adjunct professor at the University of North Texas before moving to Oklahoma.
+Between 2009 and 2014, Spritzer was the associate director of Music for University Park United Methodist Church in Dallas, Texas and Saint Rita Catholic Community, in Dallas, Texas, from 2000 until 2008.
+She has served on the board of directors for the Leupold Foundation, a charity for pipe organ music and culture.
+Spritzer is also active in the Southern Plains Chapter of the American Guild of Organists.

 Education

 Spritzer received her doctor of musical arts degree from the University of North Texas, her MM in organ performance from the Eastman School of Music in Rochester, New York, studying with David Higgs, and her BM in organ performance from the Oberlin Conservatory of Music where she studied with David Boe, Haskell Thomson, Webb Wiggins, and Karel Paukert.